aanunez/tortilla8/README.md

 **Cilantro**

-A lexer/tokenizer used by blackbean and jalapeno.
+A lexer/tokenizer used by blackbean and jalapeno for individual lines.
+The initialiser does the tokenizing, the class is then used as a data container.

 **Guac**